The interrupted story spoke again, and this time it did not ask for anything. It simply told.

 I am the door that waited.
 I am the old woman walking.
 I am the field and the sky and the key that was never made.
 I am the story that was interrupted.
 And I am still here.

 Mira touched the words.
-They were warm.
+They were living under her fingers.

 "Good," she said.
 "That's a very good beginning."